Union Bank of India Ltd (NSE: UNIONBANK) Q3 2026 Earnings Call dated Jan. 14, 2026

 Operator

-Better than this one we expect better than this one we expect in the coming quarter.
+Better than this one we expect.
+Better than this one we expect in the coming quarter.

-Thank you sir.
-And secondly sir if you can highlight was there any provision carved out for gratuity leave investment for the under the new labor code.
+Thank you, sir.
+And secondly, sir if you can highlight was there any provision carved out for gratuity leave investment for the under the new labor code.
 Because I believe that was like mandatory.
 Right.
 You all the at Least the gratuity part was mandatory.
-Have we done heavy provided if you can quantify that number.
+Have we done heavy provided if you can quantify that number?

 It will not be because gratuity.
-Actually we are already doing.
-No. So that will not make much of a.
+Actually, we are already doing no. So that will not make much of a….
 Yes,

 Okay, understood.
 And sir, another thing is on trade release measure, right.
 So during the RBI during the quarter RBI had given a dispensation for moratorium for exporters.
 If you can quantify what was the request in rupees crore for our bank.

-Yeah, actually the total, you know till date we have sanctioned around 78 of the proposals around 500 crores.
-And within which 61 proposals of 216.64.
+Yeah, actually, the total till date we have sanctioned around 78 of the proposals around INR500 crores.
+And within which 61 proposals of INR216.64.
 Crores are already been disbursed.
-So actually we already, you know we.
-Met with various clients in last three.
+So actually we already, we met with various clients in last three.
 Months and there were some specific pockets as well.
-So we understood the requirement and as a you know the conduit for the.
-Economy and the measures which are taken.
-By the government of India and all these are very good companies actually.
+So we understood the requirement, and as a the conduit for the economy and the measures which are taken.
+By the government of India, and all these are very good companies actually.
+So like various rated also in the good standing.
+So there are a few more proposals actually are there but we can be pipelined.
+But this one figure I am giving you is the sanction and disbursed.

 Operator